Paxsma/Processed-ISs/README.md

 # Processed-ISs

 ## Description
-Pre-processed instruction sets using https://github.com/Paxsma/ISCreator/
+Processed instruction sets using https://github.com/Paxsma/ISCreator/ They can be used in creating disassemblers, decompilers, analysis engines, etc.